sgkouzias/FlashCart/README.md

 * **Internet Connection:** FlashCart requires an internet connection to process images and generate descriptions.
 * **Error Handling:** If there's an issue with image processing or description generation (e.g., due to a poor internet connection or an unrecognized product), you'll see an error message.
 You can usually retry the process.
 * **Adding More Photos:** You can add more photos to your list at any time by tapping the "Add Photos" button again.
+* **Removing Photos:** If you accidentally add a photo of a product you don't want on your list, simply swipe left or right on the item to remove it.

 ## Tips:

 * Experiment with different lighting conditions and angles when taking photos to find what works best.
-* **Removing Photos:** If you accidentally add a photo of a product you don't want on your list, simply swipe left or right on the item to remove it.
+* **Capture the Details:** When taking pictures, make sure to capture the product's brand name, logo, and any other relevant details, just like you would if you were showing the image to a salesperson to purchase the item.